themarshallproject/arpa20220125/README.md

 - Clone and push to a branch on this repo, then create a pull request.
 - The setup process leaves behind a remote called `updates`.
 You can change this template by pushing commits there (`git push updates master`).
 - In addition to the commands mentioned above, sometimes it is useful to edit this in conjunction with changes to EndRun.
 You can point deployments at a locally hosted EndRun by changing the `endrun_host` config parameter.
 Note that even if you do this, assets will still be uploaded to the real production s3 bucket, unless you also change the `bucket` parameter.

-## Special Circumstance: ai2html

-### ai2html DOES NOT YET WORK

-If you build a graphic using ai2html, you can do so directly from within this rig.
-Inside `/project_files` is an Adobe Illustrator template (with presized art boards).

-You can build your graphic here, run the script (also in the same folder) and the output of ai2html will automatically be dropped into the correct folders in `/src` — including `app.html` which this script will completely overwrite.
-You’ve been warned.
-Run ai2html from inside Illustrator, run `grunt`, run `grunt deploy` and then you should see your graphic show up at `localhost:3000`.

 ## Thoughts?
 Ideas?
 Issues?